hsf-training/analysis-essentials/python/methods.md

 Person thor is 5000
 ```

-It’s worth remembering thing because dictionaries are unordered, and the `**`
-syntax effectively creates a dictionary, the order of the keyword arguments
+The order of the keyword arguments used to call the method are not necessarily
-used to call the method are not necessarily the same as those that the function
+the same as those that the function block sees!
-block sees!
+This is because dictionaries are unordered, and the `**` syntax effectively creates a dictionary.

 {% challenge "The most generic method" %}
 The most generic method would take any number of positional arguments _and_ any